 Are you both strategic and customer-driven, but make all your decisions behind closed doors?
-Product-led organizations may be making the right choices, but risk being undercut by colleagues who lack key context around how such decisions are being made.
+Product managers may be making all the right choices, but risk being undercut by colleagues who lack key context around how such decisions are being made.
 Without a coherent roadmap, flagging morale and poor alignment across teams cause dysfunction and slow the organization’s progress to a crawl.

 - I don’t expect our sales team to understand our prioritization decisions.
 They need to stop blaming the product and close more deals.

 - Product managers specify the feature.
 Engineering executes.
 End of story.